rezarubik/generate-event-ticket/README.md

 ### 2. Setting Database Connection

-#### Setting your database inside config/database.php.
+#### a.
+Setting your database inside config/database.php.
 In this example I use mysql as database.

-#### Import Dummy Database from detikcom_event.sql in your local database.
+#### b.
+Import Dummy Database from detikcom_event.sql in your local database.

 ### 3. DONE